midnightntwrk/midnight-architecture/specification/zswap.md

 SHA-256 hash function is the primarily used one.
 Zswap is based on zero-knowledge proofs, which affords signature-like behaviour by proving the execution of a one-way function.
-For this reason, we use random 256-bit keys are secret keys, and their SHA-256 hash as public keys in Zswap.
+For this reason, we use random 256-bit keys as secret keys, and their SHA-256 hash as public keys in Zswap.

 Zswap also requires a public-key encryption mechanism to send secrets from the sender of a token to its receiver.
 For this, we use a non-interactive